davidsilva824/evaluation-pipeline-2024/README.md

 It is forked from: https://github.com/babylm/evaluation-pipeline-2024

 To start the evaluation, run the respective files 'evaluation_model.py'.
-Install all the necessary packages as they are requeired.
+Install all the necessary packages as they are required.
 All results are saved in the folder: 'results'.

 References: